Cadillacs and Dinosaurs (video game): Plot

 The story begins in the 26th century, when an ensemble gang called the Black Marketeers begin hunting the dinosaurs to serve their unknown purpose.
 The continuous hunting process has made the dinosaurs violent and now they have started attacking villages and people.
-Four heroes: mechanic and shaman Jack Tenrec, diplomat and explorer by profession Hannah Dundee, friend and engineer Mustapha Cairo, and mysterious Mess O'Bradovich, have decided to team up against the Black Marketeers.
+Four heroes: mechanic and shaman Jack Tenrec, diplomat and explorer by profession Hannah Dundee, Jack's friend and engineer Mustapha Cairo, and mysterious Mess O'Bradovich, have decided to team up against the Black Marketeers.

 The protagonists journey to the "City in the Sea" where they suspect the whole hunting network being operating from.
-As they reach the top of a building they fight Vice Terhune.
+As they reach the top of a building Vice orders his men to attack the group but they fight Vice Terhune.
 After being beaten, Vice tells them about Butcher, who had been hunting in the northern woods.
 Following the information, they go through the swamp forest where they find a lot of dead dinosaurs before reaching and defeating the Butcher.

 Meanwhile, another big name in the hunting network, Hogg, realizes that Jack is busy in the swamp forest and decides to take over Jack's Garage.
 Proceeding with the mission, the heroes go through the desert of death, where they use their car to travel safely, but then the car is chased by Hogg on his cruiser motorcycle.
 After defeating Hogg, Jack realizes that the gangsters have taken over his garage.
 They go there and clear out the garage from the gangsters, eventually confronting and defeating their leader Slice and regaining control of their garage.

 This is when they receive a message from an old villager who tells them about the weird behavior of the dinosaurs and asks for help.
 In response to the call, the heroes reach the village where they notice dinosaurs violently attacking the people and that the village has been set on fire by someone.
 Going ahead further, they meet the old villager again as he tells about the whole network and as soon as he is about to reveal the name of the person behind all of it, he is shot dead by Morgan, who attacks the group as well.
 During the fight, Morgan talks about the powers of "doctor" transforms himself into a dinosaur-like creature called Morgue.
 By now, they have come to know that some doctor is trying to create new lifeforms.